jagfoss/web_server/README.md

 ## Overview

 ### This project contains:
-- A Java multi-threaded HTTP server with HTTP/1.1 keep-alive support.
+- A Java multi-threaded HTTP server with optional HTTP/1.1 keep-alive support.
+(Developed and tested on Java 21)
 - A house automation front-end implemented in HTML, CSS, and jQuery, fetching component states via HTTP.

 ## Project Structure